 - You must be able to get to the local contact point.
 FPI will not pay for transportation costs from your hometown to this point, or back to your home.

 - Each candidate can only win one scholarship per round of applications.
-Do NOT submit more than one application and essay.
+Do not submit more than one application and essay.

 Frequently Asked Questions about FPI Scholarships

-Yes, you can if the session offers more than one course.
-The scholarship application allows you to list up to 3 possible scholarship options, in order of priority, when sessions contain more than 1 course.
+Yes, you can IF the session offers more than one course.
+The scholarship application allows you to list up to 3 possible program options, in order of priority, when sessions contain more than 1 course.
 That means that if you pick a course/program as your top priority, and you score high enough, you will get your first priority if no one else has scored higher than you on your essay.
 Do NOT submit more than one essay.